Skip to main content

 Slugs

-There are several species of slugs that damage vegetable crops in New England, including grey garden, banded, marsh, and spotted garden slugs.
-They may be dark gray, black, yellow, or brown, covered with spots, and range from ¾ to nearly 4" long.
-Eggs may be laid several times yearly, and slugs reach maturity in 3-6 months.
-They can become abundant in low- and no-till situations, in land that was recently fallow, along hedgerows, or wherever plant debris, mulches, stones or boards provide cover and daytime hiding places.
-Slugs usually feed at night but may also feed during the day during prolonged periods of cloudy, wet weather.
+There are several species of slugs that damage vegetable crops in New England, including grey garden, banded, marsh and spotted garden slugs.
+They may be dark gray, black, yellow or brown, covered with spots, and range from ¾ to nearly 4" long.
+Eggs may be laid several times per year, and slugs reach maturity in 3-6 months.
+They can become abundant in low- and no-till situations, in land that was recently fallow, along hedgerows, or wherever plant debris, mulches, stones, or boards provide cover and daytime hiding places.
+Slugs usually feed at night but may also feed during the day during prolonged periods of cloudy wet weather.
 They are attracted to succulent leaves in moist environments, such as cabbage, pak choi, and Chinese cabbage.
-They will also feed on fruiting crops such as tomato, pepper, and eggplant.
-Damage appears as shredded foliage or shallow fruit holes.
+They will also feed on fruiting crops such as tomato, pepper and eggplant.
+Damage appears as shredded foliage or shallow holes in fruit.
 They have a rasp-like tongue that wears a hole through the leaf instead of making a clean cut like a caterpillar or beetle.
-On some thick-leaved brassicas, such as cabbage, the hole will appear larger on one leaf surface and taper to a smaller hole on the opposite surface.
+On some thick-leaved brassicas such as cabbage, the hole will appear larger on one leaf surface and taper to a smaller hole in the opposite surface.
 Scout by looking for silvery slime trails on leaves or turn over soil clods or debris to find slugs during daylight hours, or scout plants after dusk.
-Slug populations can also be monitored with unbaited traps consisting of 6 inch deep holes covered with foil-covered shingles, which provide a cool hiding place during the day.
-To control slugs, use habitat and cultural management supplemented by handpicking or trapping (on a small scale), repellents, and toxic baits.
+Slug populations can also be monitored with unbaited traps consisting of 6-inch deep holes covered with foil-covered shingles, which provide a cool hiding place during the day.
+To control slugs use habitat and cultural management supplemented by handpicking or trapping (on a small scale), repellents and toxic baits.
 Grow plants away from moist, shaded habitats, use clean cultivation, control weeds, and eliminate hiding places.
 Use trickle irrigation instead of overhead to reduce humidity and moist surfaces.
 On a small scale, handpick slugs after dusk using gloves and drop slugs in soapy water; repeat for several days.
 Baits should be applied to the ground near infested plants.
-It may be necessary to reapply after a rain or make multiple applications when populations are high.
+It may be necessary to reapply after a rain, or make multiple applications when populations are high.

 • iron phosphate (Sluggo: Snail and Slug BaitOG): 20 to 44 lb/A; PHI 0d, REI 0h, Bee: L, Group 9B.
 Apply around perimeter, scatter around base of plants, or band down rows.
 Apply to moist soil in the evening.

-• metaldehyde (Deadline Bullets): 25 lb/A; PHI 0d, REI 12h, Bee: L. Soil surface treatment broadcast pre-planting, or band treatment between rows after formation of edible parts.
+• metaldehyde (Deadline Bullets): 20 to 40 lb/A; REI 12h, Bee: L. Soil surface treatment broadcast pre-planting, or band treatment between rows after formation of edible parts.
 Apply to moist soil in the evening.
 Do not apply directly to or contaminate edible portions of plants.

 Swede Midge (Contarinia nasturtii)

-Recently introduced into North America, the Swede midge is established in northwestern Vermont and is expanding its range southward and eastward.
-Adults are tiny (1/16 in.), weak-flying, brown flies, while larvae are translucent maggots when small and turn yellow as they grow to 1/8 inch.
+A serious pest of crucifers in Europe.
+Recently introduced into North America, currently established in northwestern Vermont, with range expanding southward and eastward.
+Adults are tiny (1/16 in.), weak-flying, brown flies.
+Larvae are 1/8-inch long maggots that are translucent when small and turn yellow as they grow.
 They spend the winter as pupae in the top 2 in. of soil.
 Maggots infest the tissue near the growing tip and produce malformed plants with brown corky tissue, galls, no-heads, multi-heads, and twisted leaf petioles.
-Damage is most severe on broccoli, Chinese broccoli, Brussels sprouts, cauliflower, and brassica greens.
+Damage is most severe on broccoli, Chinese broccoli, Brussels sprouts, cauliflower and brassica greens.
 There may be 3-4 generations each year.
-Scout young plants near field borders and tree lines before heading or at the pre-cupping stage.
+Scout young plants near field borders and tree lines prior to heading or at the pre-cupping stage.
 Avoid importing infested plants by using New England-grown transplants.
 Use a 3-year crop rotation.
 Plant spring brassicas at least 1/2 mile from fall brassica fields.
 Deep plowing destroys pupae.
 Spring plantings may avoid peak populations later in the season.
 If possible, plant away from tree lines that shelter weak-flying adults.
-Report and confirm infestations to a state IPM specialist or the diagnostic lab.
+Report and confirm infestations to a state IPM specialist or to your state plant diagnostic lab.

 • acetamiprid (Assail 30SG): 4 oz/A; PHI 7d, REI 12h, Bee: H, Group 4.